GideonOB/Bellabeat-Case-Study-Google-Data-Analytics/README.md

 will now turn our attention to the sleep_pattern and hourly_data datasets.

-Convert the SleepDay column to Date format, Clean column names, check for null values, as well as number of unique users to log sleep data and hourly data.
+Convert the SleepDay column to Date data type, Clean column names, check for null values, as well as number of unique users to log sleep data and hourly data.
 **There are null values in the sleep_pattern dataset: FALSE**